The first digital pro-cycling race from 22 to 26 April daily at 5 pm live on SRF2/RTS2.

-Tour de Suisse, ROUVY and Velon present the first digital races featuring the best pro cycling teams in the world.
-The Digital Swiss 5 starts next Wednesday and will be broadcast daily at 5 pm on SRF2/RTS2.
+Tour de Suisse, ROUVY and Velon present the first digital race with the best pro teams in the world.
+Next Wednesday the race series The Digital Swiss 5 will start – daily at 5 pm on SRF2/RTS2.

-The best teams in the world will compete against each other for five consecutive days on the ROUVY Indoor Cycling Reality platform.
-In the new racing format, The Digital Swiss 5, riders compete against each other every day on sections of some of the most beautiful Tour de Suisse stages, all in compliance with the current corona epidemic regulations.
-And for cycling fans at home and abroad, finally there will be a competitive cycling event to follow live.
+The best teams in the world compete against each other for five consecutive days on the ROUVY Indoor Cycling Reality platform.
+In the new racing format, The Digital Swiss 5, riders compete against each other every day on some of the most beautiful Tour de Suisse stages, and of course in compliance with all corona epidemic regulations.
+And for cycling fans at home and abroad, there will finally be a cycling event to cheer on live.

-19 teams (16 WorldTour and 3 wildcard teams including the Swiss National Team) line up for the world premiere in digital pro racing.
-The cycling pros are connected on their racing bikes by “smart” roller trainers.
-While the rider sees the track and his position in the race on the monitor in real time and as an actual video image in front of him, the smart roller trainer puts the respective resistance on the pedals - depending on the topography of the track.
+19 teams (16 WorldTour and 3 wildcard teams including the Swiss national team) will start to the world premiere in digital pro racing.
+The cycling pros are connected on their racing bikes by smart roller trainers.
+While the racer sees the track and his position in the race on the monitor in real time and as a real-life video image in front of him, the smart roller trainer applies the respective resistance to the pedals – depending on the topography of the track.

-«My first experiences of a virtual day race a few weeks ago made me realise: Virtual races are definitely not easy.
-The races are in fact shorter than normal races, but the intensity is much higher, and you have a much smaller time frame in which you can make a tactical difference.
-I'm glad that we can offer entertainment to the fans, even though we can't ride on the road.
-The cyclists are also very motivated, and the teams get a chance to represent their sponsors.
-We certainly have some tough races ahead of us next week, and I will give everything to be able to celebrate another virtual victory,» assures Greg van Avermaet (Team CCC)
+“My first experiences on the occasion of a virtual day race a few weeks ago made me realize: Virtual races are definitely not easy.
+The races are shorter than normal races, but the intensity is much higher and you have a much smaller time window in which you can make the tactical difference.
+I’m glad that we can provide entertainment for the fans, even though we can’t drive on the street.
+The drivers are also very motivated and the teams get a chance to present their sponsors.
+Surely we have some tough races ahead of us next week, so I will give everything to be able to celebrate another virtual victory,” assures Greg van Avermaet (Team CCC)

-The start list for The Digital Swiss 5 reads like a who's who of the international cycling elite;
+The starting list for The Digital Swiss 5 reads like a who’s who of the international cycling elite;

-From the current world champion Mads Pedersen (Trek-Segafredo), to the Olympic champion Greg van Avermaet (Team CCC), Julian Alaphilippe (Deceuninck-Quickstep) - last season's high-flyer, to the Belgian rising star Remco Evenpoel (Deceuninck-Quickstep), this year's winner of Paris-Nice Max Schachmann (Bora Hansgrohe), the UCI Hour Record holder Victor Campanaerts (NTT Pro Cycling), the GC riders Primoz Roglic (Jumbo-Visma), Adam Yates (Mitchelton-Scott), Romain Bardet (AG2R La Mondiale) up to the winner of all three Grand Tours Vincenzo Nibali (Trek-Segafredo), they are all here.
+From the current World Champion Mads Pedersen (Trek-Segafredo) to the Olympic Champion Greg van Avermaet (Team CCC), Julian Alaphilippe (Deceuninck-Quickstep) – last season’s high-flyer in his own right, to the Belgian “wunderkind” Remco Evenpoel (Deceuninck-Quickstep), this year’s winner of Paris-Nice Max Schachmann (Bora Hansgrohe), the hour record holder Victor Campanaerts (NTT Pro Cycling), the overall classification riders Primoz Roglic (Jumbo-Visma), Adam Yates (Mitchelton-Scott), Romain Bardet (AG2R La Mondiale) up to the winner of all three Grand Tours Vincenzo Nibali (Trek-Segafredo), they are all there.

-And Switzerland is also represented by very strong names;
+And Switzerland is also represented with very strong names;

-The reigning Swiss champion Sébastian Reichenbach (Groupama-FDJ), the stage winner of Tds2018 Stefan Küng (Groupama-FDJ), as well as Switzerland's most successful active athlete Michael Albasini (Mitchelton-Scott), Silvan Dillier and Mathias Frank (both AG2R La Mondiale) will be competing in Digital Swiss 5.
+Among others, the reigning Swiss champion Sébastian Reichenbach (Groupama-FDJ), the stage winner of 2018 Stefan Küng (Groupama-FDJ), as well as the most successful Swiss athlete Michael Albasini (Mitchelton-Scott) and Silvan Dillier and Mathias Frank (both AG2R La Mondiale) will be competing at Digital Swiss 5.

-The Swiss Cycling line-up also includes Nino Schurter, the record-holding mountain bike World Champion.
-Although a digital race will also be new territory for him - he is not completely unfamiliar with the Tour de Suisse, as he started at the TdS 2014.
+The Swiss Cycling line-up also includes Nino Schurter, the record-breaking mountain bike world champion.
+Although a digital race will also be new territory for him – he is not completely unfamiliar with the Swiss National Tour, as he started at the TdS 2014.

-The races will be held on sections of the Tour de Suisse 2021 route for approximately one hour daily from Wednesday 22 April until Sunday 26 April 2020 and will be broadcast live by Swiss television SRF2 and RTS2 from 5 p.m., with many exciting background reports for viewers at home.
+Drivers will be able to drive sections of the Tour de Suisse 2021 for approximately one hour between Wednesday, 22 and Sunday, 26 April 2020.
+The races will be broadcast live by Swiss Television SRF2 and RTS2 from 5 p.m. and will be supplemented with many exciting background reports for all viewers at home.

-Riding is done via detailed track simulations on ROUVY.
-In these video recordings of the actual courses, the individual cycling pros are shown as 3D avatar images in the look of their respective teams - true to their position in the current race.
-The digital race images are supplemented by live pictures of the pros at home during the TV broadcast.
-The Digital Swiss 5 races are also commented by experts and Velon provides performance data live from the living rooms of the riders.
+You drive via detailed route simulations on ROUVY.
+In these video recordings of the real tracks, the individual cycling pros are displayed as 3D avatars in the look of the respective cycling teams – true to their position in the current race.
+These digital racing images are supplemented by live pictures of the professional cyclists at home during TV broadcasts.
+The races of The Digital Swiss 5 are also commented by experts and Velon delivers performance data live from the living rooms of the cycling pros.

-In addition, all those with a ROUVY AR subscription can follow the races via spectator mode, switching between the riders' positions.
+In addition, all those who have a ROUVY AR subscription can follow the races via spectator mode, switching between the riders’ positions.

-«For spectators this form of race is as new for them as it is for us athletes.
-We do not know exactly what to expect.
-I've heard that we can't ride in the slipstream on ROUVY?!» jokes Michi Schär, who will be competing for his trade team CCC as well as for Swiss National Team in one race.
+“For the spectators this form of cycling race will be as new as for us athletes.
+We do not know exactly what we have to expect.
+I’ve heard that we can’t ride in the slipstream on ROUVY?!” jokes Michi Schär, who will be competing for his brand team CCC as well as for Swiss Cycling on the same day.

-Despite social distancing fans can get close to the pros.
-Every evening at 7 p.m., the international cycling community can compare themselves to the crème de la crème of cycling professionals on the same stage sections in the Fan Race.
+The fans get very close to the professionals despite social distancing.
+Because every evening at 7 p.m., the international cycling community can compare themselves with the crème de la crème of cycling on the identical sections of the Fan Race.
 An innovation which, in the current situation, at least partially satisfies the need for cycling competitions.
-To expend the same effort as the pros for five days is certainly a new and unforgettable experience for anyone up for the challenge.
+To perform the same services as the professionals for five days is certainly a new and unforgettable experience for many.